-I know some of you are getting tired of hearing about Eugene’s eccentricities.
+(originally published in 2010) I know some of you are getting a bit tired of hearing about Eugene’s eccentricities.
 But where else can you order up a genuine Curbside Classic to deliver your pizza?
 That is, as an alternative to bicycle delivery, which is also on tap.
 Well, Dominos does claim to be the Pizza Delivery Experts, and if you call the River Road store and ask for Josh to deliver your Cheesybread and Cinnastix, you’ll have a chance to check out his haulin’ 1971 Galaxie 500.
 Who knows, for the right price, he might even deliver long distance.
-Just be generous with your tip, because his beast is lucky to break single digits in the mileage department, the way he drives.
-Which is undoubtedly a lot gentler than I drove the exact same car when I was his age.
+Just be generous with your tip, because his beast is lucky to break single digits in the mileage department, especially the way he drives.
+Which is undoubtedly a lot gentler than I drove 1971 Fords when I was his age.

-Oh boy, does this car ever wash the memories over me; kinda like having a bucket of cold pig piss tossed in my face.
+Oh boy, does this car ever wash the memories over me; kinda like having a bucket of cold water tossed in my face.
 Uh oh; am I revealing my delicate feelings about this lovely Ford too soon?
-We’ve barely started, and I’m trying so hard to be “fair and balanced” these days.
+We’ve barely started, and I’m trying so hard to be ‘fair and balanced’ these days.
 But I speak from a deep-vinyl-immersion experience of these ’71 Fords: I was a car jockey in 1970-1971, and I spent my afternoons after high school driving/abusing them, and loving/hating every minute of it.
 In fact, when I think about these loathsome cars, what always appears in my mind’s tortured eye is a vile bile-green-on-green one, exactly like this one.

 It was the color combination of choice that year, and Towson Ford sold scads of them.
-Seems like they always went into the hands of a milquetoast older couple that drove it to Immaculate Conception every Sunday.
-It screams everything that my seventeen year-old self hated about Towson in 1970, so it does my heart good to see one living out its last days like this.
+Seems like they always went into the hands of a milquetoast older couple, and I’d see them in it heading up to Immaculate Conception every Sunday.
+The parking lot there was where these all congregated and shared their stories of their dull existence.
+It screams everything that my seventeen year-old rebellious self hated about Towson in 1970, so it does my heart good to see one living out its last days like this.
 It’s a fitting punishment for it to be pounded into the ground by a kid hauling a load of hot buffalo wings.

-It’s not like the ones I drove got any better treatment: my spite for them and what they stood for induced perpetual full throttle, full brake pedal, and full steering wheel inputs, all the time; even simultaneously.
+It’s not like the ones I drove got any better treatment: my spite for them and what they stood for induced perpetual full throttle, full brake pedal, and full steering wheel inputs whenever possible; even simultaneously.
 How else does one learn about the more bizarre aspects of vehicle dynamics and become an accomplished driver?
 Actually, I was just following Ford’s new car break-in recommendation: “avoid steady state speeds”.
 I’m on it!

 Not that full throttle accomplished all that much anyway, especially in the barely-running state they arrived in.
 Every new car back then was ferried by yours truly to a special bay where a full-time dedicated mechanic gave it a thorough tune up!
 Well, minus the new parts, that is.
 And he made sure there weren’t any obviously loose parts ready to fall off at the first pot hole.
-Although the whole front clip looked like it was going to separate at each bump.
+Although the whole front clip looked like it was going to separate at each bump as it fluttered away.
 A soft chassis for a soft ride; Ford’s engineering mantra for the seventies.